servicecatalog/oscm-basyx/README.md

 # Build from Source
 Clone this repo an import it in your ```<workspace>.```

-##Intellij
-1. Enter Settings CTRL+ALT+S, search and select "Maven Runner"
-2. In Environment variables place the variables as semicolon separated list in form var1=value1;var2=value2; etc.
-3. Run clean and install from the Maven lifecycle tree

-##Eclipse
+## Eclipse
 1. Select Run->Run Configurations...
 2. Create Maven Build configuration, enter Goals: clean install
 3. On the Environment tab add the variables above and
 4. Select run.

+## IntelliJ
+1. Enter Settings CTRL+ALT+S, search and select "Maven Runner"
+2. In Environment variables place the variables as semicolon separated list in form var1=value1;var2=value2; etc.
+3. Run clean and install from the Maven lifecycle tree

 #Deploy
 1. Add the variables in var.env.